ZijaYaseen/Figma-to-Next.js-Website/README.md

 A comprehensive documentation folder has been created to record the project progress over a 7-day period.
 It includes detailed files and testing reports:

 - **[Day-1_Laying-the-Foundation-for-the-Marketplace.pdf](./.document/Day-1_Laying-the-Foundation-for-the-Marketplace.pdf)**
-  Covers the initial planning and foundational steps for setting up the marketplace. *(Updated last month)*
+  Covers the initial planning and foundational steps for setting up the marketplace.

 - **[Day-2-Marketplace-Technical-Foundation-Of-EcoFurnish.pdf](./.document/Day-2-Marketplace-Technical-Foundation-Of-EcoFurnish.pdf)**
-  Describes the technical architecture and setup for the EcoFurnish marketplace. *(Updated last month)*
+  Describes the technical architecture and setup for the EcoFurnish marketplace.

 - **[Day-3_API-Integration.pdf](./.document/Day-3_API-Integration.pdf)**
-  Explains the API integration process used to fetch and post data between the frontend and Sanity. *(Updated last month)*
+  Explains the API integration process used to fetch and post data between the frontend and Sanity.

 - **[Day-4_Dynamic-Frontend-Components.pdf](./.document/Day-4_Dynamic-Frontend-Components.pdf)**
-  Details the creation and integration of dynamic frontend components for a responsive user experience. *(Updated last week)*
+  Details the creation and integration of dynamic frontend components for a responsive user experience.

 - **[Day-5_Testing_and_Refinement.pdf](./.document/Day-5_Testing_and_Refinement.pdf)**
-  Outlines the testing procedures and subsequent refinements made to improve the website’s functionality. *(Updated last week)*
+  Outlines the testing procedures and subsequent refinements made to improve the website’s functionality.

 - **[Day-6_EcoFurnish-Marketplace.pdf](./.document/Day-6_EcoFurnish-Marketplace.pdf)**
-  Summarizes the final development stages and consolidates the progress made on the EcoFurnish marketplace. *(Updated last week)*
+  Summarizes the final development stages and consolidates the progress made on the EcoFurnish marketplace.

 - **[Performance_Testing_Report.pdf](./.document/Performance_Testing_Report.pdf)**
-  Provides a detailed performance testing report to ensure the website meets all performance benchmarks. *(Updated last week)*
+  Provides a detailed performance testing report to ensure the website meets all performance benchmarks.

 - **[testing_report.csv](./.document/testing_report.csv)**
-  Contains raw testing data and metrics for performance analysis. *(Updated last week)*
+  Contains raw testing data and metrics for performance analysis.

 For full details, please visit the [Documentation Folder](./.document).